Skip to main content

 What happens to image files?

 Image files (.jpg, .png, .gif, .svg, etc.) are automatically skipped and not included in the output.
-This is intentional - AI text models can't process images through text uploads, and including them would just add unnecessary content.
 You'll see a notification showing how many images were skipped.
+This is intentional but adding image support is in our roadmap.

 How does OneFile handle large files?